 Not only that, but cybercriminals love to target Google Drive

-Since it’s so popular, cybercriminals figure they’ve got a huge pool of victims to steal from.
+Since it’s so popular, cybercriminals figure they’ve got a considerable pool of victims to steal from.
 Last year, security researchers found a bug in Google Drive that lets hackers swap out legitimate files with malicious ones.
 Here’s how this sneaky swap works and what you can do to protect yourself.

 That’s not the only security threat you have to worry about when using Google Drive, though.
 It’s also a hotspot for phishing schemes.
 One campaign mainly uses emails with links to malicious PDF files to break into your Google Drive account.
 From there, hackers could take over your computer.